mv1005/dragonframe-bg-switcher/README.md

 ## Installation

-Recommenced instalation method is using `pipx`.
+Recommended installation method is using `pipx`.
 This will automatically install the application inside an isolated virtualenv and populate the provided executables via your `PATH`.